Saturday, May 6, 2023

 My least favorite of Volume 2, this short simply didn't make a lot of sense to me.
 I mean I got what they were going for, what they wanted to say but too much of it is just 'Assume this all works the way we say it does, OK?'.

 A lot of the episode shows how terrible the Empire is, how they don't value Human life, and how little they care about those who they used to achieve their ends.
-Then in one sequence a group of Stormtroopers with Blasters don't open fire on an incoming rich people attempting to free the mistreated because...unknown.
-None reason is given for this.
+Then in one sequence a group of Stormtroopers with Blasters don't open fire on an incoming group of rich people attempting to free the mistreated because...unknown.
+No reason is given for this.
 The episode has a lot of that.
 You can't climb out of the titular Pit until...one guy can.
 Why?
-He can.
+Because he can.

 The art and animation on this one was fine, a bit underwhelming actually, but the real issue is the writing and direction.
 Maybe it was rushed.